lukas-schaetzle/face-super-resolution/README.md

 ## Running on a normal PC (experimental)

 To install the dependencies on a normal pc we have created a pipenv file.
-Please note that the temperature and power usage display will not work here.
-Also, the program will use a different neural network for face detection, as the standard one (which is faster) needs a package specifically designed for the jetson.
+First, install pipenv: `pip install --user pipenv`

 To install dependencies just run `pipenv install` in the project's root directory.
 On Windows, pipenv may not be able to install all dependencies, you likely have to build dlib by yourself (see https://stackoverflow.com/a/49538054/10264920).